The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 However, there are some positives that come with a manual process.

-With a manual process, you may find contract renewal opportunities you may miss with an auto process.
-That’s because you may not speak with your employees before renewing a contract.
+With a manual process, you may find contract renewal opportunities you may miss with an automated process.

-For example, if your sales team changes the way they post-processed payments to their client’s credit cards, they may want you to negotiate how all of your clients pay their invoices from now on.
+For example, if your sales team changes the way they post processed payments to their client’s credit cards, they may want you to negotiate how all of your clients pay their invoices from now on.

 Even small changes can make a significant impact on your team’s morale.